 Residents in Savannah enjoy the benefits of excellent Denton ISD schools, where children receive an exceptional education.
-Savannah offers the convenience of two new state-of-the-art schools right in the neighborhood.
-Both the new Savannah Elementary and the new Navo Middle School, are nearing completion and scheduled to open Fall, 2006.
+Savannah offers the convenience of two new state-of-the-art schools right in the neighborhood: Savannah Elementary and Navo Middle School.

 Students who currently attend Providence Elementary School and Calhoun and Strickland Middle Schools recently cast ballots for their new mascot of Navo Middle School.
 Panthers will be prowling the halls!
 They selected the panther as their mascot; school colors will be black and gold.
 The logo depicting two snarling panthers has been designed and installed on the basketball court, Principal Shawn Perry said.
 Huffines Communities™ is working with Denton County to improve and hard surface Fish Trap Road in order to provide an alternate access to the new middle school.

 "We are pleased to be able to offer our residents two outstanding schools.
 Children are able to attend classes with their friends and neighbors," noted Phillip Huffines with Huffines Signature Communities.
 "Having extraordinary schools within the community reinforces our neighborhood spirit.
 Savannah is a neighborhood which is family-friendly and pedestrian-oriented.
 The schools' architects designed them to be an integral part of Savannah and to blend with the architecture of the community.
 There are sports fields and playgrounds and the nearby Savannah parks and open spaces. serve as an extension to the campus.
 It is so convenient to have nearby schools where kids can ride or walk on the trails to and from school."